Welcome to today's edition of the Rush 24-7 podcast.

 We've had unions marching at homes of Walmart's executives.

-We've had flyers, we've had banners.
+We've had banners.

 We've had members of the Democrat Party condemn Walmart.

-I mentioned a couple of weeks ago, if you listen to the Democrat Party, you are going, and believe what they say, you're going to have a reservoir of hate built up in your soul Each and every day.
+I mentioned a couple of weeks ago: if you listen to the Democrat Party, you are going, and believe what they say, you're going to have a reservoir of hate built up in your soul each and every day.

 They launch into diatribes and they accuse people like Walmart of all sorts of things short of killing people.